Current Openings

 Undergraduate Research Assistants

-Logan is a Evolution, Ecology, and Organismal Biology Major who plans to attend graduate school and research amphibians and reptiles.
-She is assisting on several projects in the lab including plastic biodegredation in darkling beetles and protein supplementation in tadpoles.
-Rebecca Witty
+Rebecca is a Biology major and a chemistry minor.
+She plans to attend medical school to become a pathologist.
+She is assisting on several projects in the lab including plastic biodegredation in darkling beetles, disease dynamics in tadpoles, and immune responses in wolf spiders.

-Rebecca is a Microbiology major and a chemistry minor.
+Rebecca is a Biology major and a chemistry minor.
 She plans to attend medical school to become a pathologist.
-She is assisting on several projects in the lab including plastic biodegredation in darkling beetles and protein supplementation in tadpoles. |
+She is assisting on several projects in the lab including plastic biodegredation in darkling beetles, disease dynamics in tadpoles, and immune responses in wolf spiders.

 Past Lab Members